BritishGeologicalSurvey/pyvolcans/README.md

        Fremrinamar       Iceland          373070       0.905074  0.2  0.188235  0.168421  0.169091  0.179327
            Ecuador       Ecuador          353011       0.901611  0.2  0.164706  0.194737  0.169091  0.173077
      Marion Island  South Africa          234070       0.892960  0.2  0.141176  0.200000  0.169091  0.182692
 ```

-Or save your PyVOLCANS results into a comma-separated-value (csv) file for your
+Or save your PyVOLCANS results into a comma-separated-value (csv) file that
-record and/or to perform further analyses on the data:
+you might use for your records and/or to perform further analyses on the data.

-For example, typing: `$ pyvolcans Hekla --write_csv`, generates the same
+For example, typing:

+`$ pyvolcans Hekla --write_csv`

-standard PyVOLCANS output as `$ pyvolcans Hekla`, but, in addition, it saves
+generates the same standard PyVOLCANS output as `$ pyvolcans Hekla`, but,
-a file named: `Hekla_top10analogues_Ts0200G0200M0200Sz0200St0200.csv`, into
+in addition, it saves a file named:

+`Hekla_top10analogues_Ts0200G0200M0200Sz0200St0200.csv`

-the current working directory.
+into the current working directory.

 The filename is a unique identifier of the three main parameters that are used
-by PyVOLCANS, separated by the underscored sign:
+by PyVOLCANS, each separated by the underscore sign:

     (1) target volcano (`Hekla`);
     (2) weighting scheme (`Ts0200G0200M0200Sz0200St0200`)